MachineMitch21/ObjectSerializer/README.md

 ## IFormatter implementations
   1. XmlFormatter (Wraps the XmlSerializer using the IFormatter interface so that all objects can use an IFormatter derived class)

+## Interfaces
+  1. IObjectSaver Contains two methods to be implemented (Save and Load)

 ## Base Classes
-  1. IObjectSaver
-  2. ObjectSaver (Abstract class implementing generic functionality of the IObjectSaver interface)
+  1. ObjectSaver (Abstract class implementing generic functionality of the IObjectSaver interface)

 ## Implementation classes
   1. BinaryObjectSaver (Serializes an object to a stream using binary serialization)